buzzqw/TUS/OBSS/OBSSv2-eng.md

 The list proposes a catalog of Critical Actions for consumed Critical Hits.
 You cannot have more than 6 accumulated Critical Hits.
 Activating these Critical Actions costs a Reaction.

 Use this list as guidelines to stimulate the character to create their own combat style.
+It's important that character explain how perform the Critical Action.

 **Criticals** \hskip 0.5cm **Effect**